quxbaz/qwux/README.md

 ```

 #### `isNil`
-* Checks if a value is undefined or null.
+* Returns true if a value is undefined or null.
 ```js
 isNil = (value) => boolean
 /*